R3Conclave/conclave-core-sdk/docs/docs/dcap.md

 ## The DCAP protocol

 Intel SGX uses the Data Center Attestation Primitives (DCAP) protocol to prove what code runs in an enclave.
+To perform attestation using DCAP, Conclave needs a way to gather information about the platform the enclave is hosted on.
+This information provides proof from Intel that the system supports SGX and that it is patched and up to date.
+DCAP is also known as ECDSA attestation.

 In DCAP, repeated attestation requests aren't forwarded to Intel, but rather served from a cache.
 A newly installed machine obtains a machine certificate from Intel via the cache, which may then be persisted to disk.
 All this is